-Reich, AJ 2008, 'Intersecting work and learning: assembling advanced liberal regimes of governing workers in Australia', Studies in Continuing Education, vol. 30, no. 3, pp. 199-213.View/Download from: UTS OPUS or Publisher's site
+Reich, AJ 2008, 'Intersecting work and learning: assembling advanced liberal regimes of governing workers in Australia', Studies in Continuing Education, vol. 30, no. 3, pp. 199-213.View/Download from: Publisher's site

 Much had been written over the past few years on the intersections of work and learning.
 This article suggests that the analysis of the intersections of work and learning can benefit greatly from understanding the ways in which governing workers as individuals and populations has changed in Western liberal democracies in the latter part of the twentieth century.
 Through the use of an analytics of government perspective based on the later governmentality work of Foucault and others, the article analyses the shifts in ways of governing paid workers through the programmes of reforms in industry, industrial relations and vocational education and training in Australia.
 These shifts can be understood, it is suggested, as shifts in the mentalities of governing - from social liberal regimes to advanced liberal regimes of government.
 The article foregrounds the assembling of a new subjectivity and character of the post-industrial paid worker - the 'worker as learner' as the lifelong learner who is continually required to reskill to maintain paid work in economic life in order to sustain desirable and normal lifestyles.
 The article concludes with a discussion of the implications for researching work and learning.

-Reich, AJ & Ho, TTH 2017, ''Adapting international influences and retaining 'Vietnamese Character' in VET in Vietnam',' in Tran, LT & Dempsey, K (eds), Internationalization in vocational education and training: Transnational perspectives, Springer, Dordrecht, pp. 135-148.View/Download from: UTS OPUS or Publisher's site
+Reich, AJ & Ho, TTH 2017, '‘Adapting international influences and retaining ‘Vietnamese Character’ in VET in Vietnam’,' in Tran, LT & Dempsey, K (eds), Internationalization in vocational education and training: Transnational perspectives, Springer, Dordrecht, pp. 135-148.View/Download from: Publisher's site

 This chapter focuses on how international VET programmes have been adopted and adapted in Vietnam, an area of limited research in Vietnam.
 As an illustration of this complex process, the chapter draws on data from a study of VET pedagogical practices across three sites in Central Vietnam, including a Vietnamese VET college, a foreign-funded VET college and a family workshop.
 The Vietnamese government has embarked on modernisation and industrialisation reform programmes to enhance its standing in ASEAN and enhance Vietnam’s competitiveness in the process of international economic integration.
 These initiatives aim to develop a more qualified workforce by facilitating the expansion and diversification of educational training programmes suitable to local and regional human resource needs.
 A major contribution to this approach has not only been the international adoption but also the adaptation of international VET programmes and reforms.
 The chapter commences with an overview of government initiatives in VET as part of the current push for modernisation and the current provision of international VET programmes in Vietnam.
 It then explores a number of historical influences on VET in Vietnam (Confucian, French and Soviet), from feudal, colonial and post-colonial times, and how ‘Vietnamisation’ and adaptation to the ‘Vietnamese character’ has been preserved.
 An illustration is then provided of a foreign-funded college in order to highlight ongoing effects of foreign VET programmes on the Vietnamese national curriculum and the college pedagogical practices while maintaining ‘the Vietnamese character’.
 The chapter concludes by discussing the ways VET in Vietnam has ‘Vietnamised’ the foreign programmes and the implications for VET internationalisation.

-Hager, P, Lee, A & Reich, AJ 2012, 'Problematising Practice, Reconceptualising Learning and Imagining Change' in Hager, P, Reich, A & Lee, A (eds), Practice, Learning and Change: Practice-Theory Perspectives on Professional Learning, Springer, Dordrecht, pp. 1-14.View/Download from: UTS OPUS or Publisher's site
+Hager, P, Lee, A & Reich, AJ 2012, 'Problematising Practice, Reconceptualising Learning and Imagining Change' in Hager, P, Reich, A & Lee, A (eds), Practice, Learning and Change: Practice-Theory Perspectives on Professional Learning, Springer, Dordrecht, pp. 1-14.View/Download from: Publisher's site

 Practice has become an increasingly crucial concept in the disciplines that deal with social life.
 Yet, it is evident that the term practice is typically employed in diverse and ambiguous ways.
 This is exacerbated by practice frequently being conjoined with a foregoing classifier, for example, legal practice, teaching practice, professional practice and literacy practice.
 In such cases, semantic attention typically centres on the classifier with the notion of practice being assumed to be unproblematic.
 This chapter seeks to problematise and defamiliarise taken-for-granted assumptions about practice and their relationship with learning.
 Five principles for theorising practice are proposed and discussed.
 These principles are deployed to suggest fresh understandings of learning and change in relation to practices.
 In turn, this illuminates issues around how practices are made and how they evolve and change.

-Rooney, DL, Boud, DJ, Reich, AJ, Willey, K, Fitzgerald, T & Gardner, AP 2012, 'Using practice theory to investigate professional engineers' workplace learning', Frontiers in Education Conference, IEEE Frontiers in Education Conference, IEEE, Oklahoma City, Seattle, pp. 1031-1036.View/Download from: UTS OPUS or Publisher's site
+Rooney, DL, Boud, DJ, Reich, AJ, Willey, K, Fitzgerald, T & Gardner, AP 2012, 'Using practice theory to investigate professional engineers' workplace learning', Frontiers in Education Conference, IEEE Frontiers in Education Conference, IEEE, Oklahoma City, Seattle, pp. 1031-1036.View/Download from: Publisher's site